5. Useful contacts (including for emergencies)

 Use your team's OHS notice board (located in communal areas in your workplace) or the department's Incident Support and Operations Centre (ISOC) as your primary source of information in an emergency.

 The department engages service providers to respond to incidents or events, including those that involve hazardous building materials.
 The Make-safe Program operates 24 hours a day, 7 days a week.
-For more information, refer to the or contact: .
+For more information, refer to the Make-safe Guidelines or contact: 1300 133 468.

 Essential safety measures